jeremycochoy/gb-book/ch0.md

 Architecture of a 8-bit computer
 --------------------------------

-Befor writing the first line of code, lets describe the elementary block of hardwardcthat can be found in the console, and how they relate to each other.
+Before writing the first line of code, lets describe the elementary block of hardward you would find in the console, and how they relate to each others.
 Surely, this organisation will influence the design of your implementation.